Kate del Castillo: 2011–present

 In 2011, Del Castillo starred as Teresa "La Mexicana" Mendoza in the Telemundo telenovela La reina del sur based on a novel of the same name by Spanish author Arturo Pérez-Reverte, a role that skyrocketed her fame across Latin America.
 With a $10 million budget it is the second most expensive telenovela ever produced by Telemundo.
-The series later was renewed for a second season, that premiered in 2019. del Castillo continued her collaboration with Telemundo in 2015, starring in Duenos del Paraiso.
+The series later was renewed for a second season, that premiered in 2019. del Castillo continued her collaboration with Telemundo in 2015, starring in Dueños del Paraiso.
 The telenovela is inspired by the drug trade of Miami in the 1970s.
 She also appeared in a number of American television shows, include CSI: Miami, Grimm and Dallas.
 In 2015, she had a recurring role as Rogelio de la Vega's ex-wife in the CW comedy series, Jane the Virgin.

-On November 20, 2015 Del Castillo launched a new brand of tequila named Honor del Castillo in association with the Vivanco Family.
+On November 20, 2015, Del Castillo launched a new brand of tequila named Honor del Castillo in association with the Vivanco Family.
 She serves as the spokesperson for the brand.
 Del Castillo has also appeared in advertising campaigns for L'Oréal and Ford.

 In 2012, Del Castillo starred in the Mexican film Colosio: El asesinato, which centers around the assassination of the Mexican presidential candidate Luis Donaldo Colosio.
 The following year, she starred in the American prison drama film K-11.
 In later years, Del Castillo appeared in many American movies, including playing Idris Elba's ex in the 2014 thriller No Good Deed, Antonio Banderas' wife in the disaster-survival drama The 33, All About Nina (2018), El Chicano (2019), and Bad Boys for Life (2020).
 In 2017, she went to star in the Netflix political thriller series, Ingobernable playing the fictional First Lady of Mexico, Emilia Urquiza.
 The second season premiered in 2018.

 In 2019, del Castillo made her off-Broadway debut in the Audible Theater production of Isaac Gomez's play The Way She Spoke.
 The performance earned her Drama Desk, Drama League, and Lucille Lortel Award for Outstanding Lead Actress in a Play nominations, making her the first Mexican actress to be nominated for three theatre awards in New York.

 In 2022, del Castillo starred in the Peacock comedy-drama series, 'Til Jail Do Us Part.
-In 2023, she is set to star and produce Volver a caer, a six-part miniseries that a modern take in Spanish on Leo Tolstoy's Anna Karenina.
+She is set to star and produce Volver a caer, a six-part miniseries that a modern take in Spanish on Leo Tolstoy's Anna Karenina.
+In 2024 she joined the cast of Fox series The Cleaning Lady.
+In 2024, del Castillo was cast as Mexican singer Chavela Vargas in the miniseries Chavela.
+She also was cast in the comedy film The Biggest Fan for Netflix playing the role of disgraced actress Lana Cruz.